syamkumarnallamilli/notes-react/src/components/Hooks/intro.md

  # Summary: When to Use prevState?

 Scenario	                              Should Use prevState?
 Why?
-Single Click Counter	❌ No	Works fine without it Multiple Updates in One Function	✅ Yes	Ensures all updates count Rapid User Actions (Like Button, Cart System)	✅ Yes	Prevents missed clicks Incremental Updates in Loops	✅ Yes	Each iteration gets correct state
+Single Click Counter	                          ❌ No	                                         Works fine without it Multiple Updates in One Function	              ✅ Yes	                                         Ensures all updates count Rapid User Actions (Like Button, Cart System) 	✅Yes	                                         Prevents missed clicks Incremental Updates in Loops	                  ✅Yes	                                         Each iteration gets correct state

 🔹 How to Debug prevState in React?